Florida State Prison

-Florida State Prison (FSP), otherwise known as Raiford Prison, is a correctional institution located in unincorporated Bradford County, Florida.
-It was formerly known as the "Florida State Prison-East Unit" as it was originally part of Florida State Prison in Raiford, Florida (now known as Union Correctional Institution).
+Florida State Prison (FSP), otherwise known as Raiford Prison, is an American correctional institution located in unincorporated Bradford County, Florida, with a Raiford postal address.
+It was formerly known as the "Florida State Prison-East Unit" as it was originally part of Florida State Prison near Raiford (now known as Union Correctional Institution).
 The facility, a part of the Florida Department of Corrections, is located on State Road 16 right across the border from Union County.
 The institution opened in 1961, even though construction was not completed until 1968.
 With a maximum population of over 1,400 inmates, FSP is one of the largest prisons in the state.
-FSP houses one of the state's three death row cell blocks, and the state's execution chamber.
+FSP houses Florida's one of two male death row cell blocks and the State of Florida execution chamber.
 Union Correctional Institution also houses male death row inmates while Lowell Annex houses female death row inmates.
+Inmates however are moved to Florida State Prison for "Death Watch" after their death warrant is signed by the governor of the State of Florida to await execution.

 Lethal injection became the standard method of execution in 2000.
 The electric chair can still be used by request of the inmate.

 FSP sits in the center of several other prisons.
+It sits across the river from Union Correctional Institution and is surrounded by New River Correctional Institution, New River O-Unit, FSP West Unit, all of which are now closed.
+New River Correctional Institute serves as the media bullpen for reporters during executions, where they are cleared before being allowed in the execution chamber.

-It is surrounded by New River Correctional Institution, New River O-Unit, FSP West Unit, and sits across the river from Union Correctional Institution.
-Even though Union Correctional Institution is on the same property, immediately north-west of FSP, the county line (with Union County) runs in between the two, which makes Raiford the United States Postal Service address city of Union Correctional Institution, while Starke is the USPS address city of Florida State Prison.
+Even though Union Correctional Institution is on the same property, immediately north-west of FSP, the county line (with Union County) runs in between the two, although Raiford is the United States Postal Service address city for both the Union Correctional Institution and the Florida State Prison.

 FSP is Florida's only prison that is officially named "prison", with the other institutions being named "Correctional Institutions" (or "Correctional Facility" if it is a privately contracted prison).